wallstop/VMetrics/README.md

 Metrics library specifically for use with ProjectV, but readily available for general use.

-Note: This library is NOT platform-agnostic.
-Windows-only, folks.
+Note: Currently only supports Windows, future Linux + other support coming.

+Debug libraries / dlls are of the form *D.lib, *D.dll.

 VTimer
 ======

 To use VTimer, make sure include is specified in your project's include path, and lib in your project's library path.

 Sample Code:
 ------------